zyfjeff/zyfjeff.github.io/docs/编程语言/cpp/tips/tips-94.md

+---
+hide:
+  - toc        # Hide table of contents
+---
-## Tip of the Week #94: Callsite Readability and bool Parameters
+# Tip of the Week #94: Callsite Readability and bool Parameters

 > Originally posted as totw/94 on 2015-04-27
 > By Geoff Romer (gromer@google.com)